A panoramic view of Japan's skyline at sunset, with the Tokyo Tower brightly illuminated.

 Admission and opening hours: Visit the Godzilla statue for free 24/7.
 Enjoy the light and sound show every hour between noon and 8pm.

-Interactive Map: Top 15 Attractions & Activities in Tokyo
+Interactive Map: Must-See Spots And Top Activities in Tokyo

-We’ve created an interactive map for you to enhance your journey through Tokyo.
-It features all the must-see and must-do things mentioned in this 2025 Tokyo article.
-Click on the map below to unveil the locations of the top sights.
+We’ve put together an interactive map to help you plan your time in Tokyo.
+It includes all the must-see places and top experiences mentioned in this guide.
+Just click on the map below to see where everything is.

 How to use this map: Access the list of locations by clicking on the top left corner of the map.
 For a larger view, open the map in a new tab by clicking on the top right corner.
 Alternatively, save our map to your Google Maps by clicking the star next to the map title.